President Trump nominates Neil Gorsuch for Supreme Court

 "The qualifications of Judge Gorsuch are beyond dispute," Trump said.
 "I only hope that Democrats and Republicans can come together for one, for the good of the country."

-On the bench he joined an opinion siding with closely held corporations who believed that the so called contraceptive mandate of Obamacare violated their religious beliefs.
+On the bench he joined an opinion siding with closely held corporations who believed that the so-called contraceptive mandate of Obamacare violated their religious beliefs.
 The ruling was later upheld by the Supreme Court.
 Gorsuch wrote separately holding that the mandate infringed upon the owners' religious beliefs "requiring them to lend what their religion teaches to be an impermissible degree of assistance to the commission of what their religion teaches to be a moral wrong."

 He also wrote a majority opinion in a separation of powers case holding that too much deference was given to administrative agencies.
 This issue is a favorite of conservatives and Gorsuch's beliefs align with those of Scalia and Justice Clarence Thomas.